In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

 This is the first of Degas‘ ballerinas’ scenes.
 The dancer in the center is Joséphine Gaujelin, who later became an actress at the Gymnase, a theater known for its comedies and popular dramas.
 Gaujelin posed in a dance costume for a number of drawings when Degas worked on his first ballet pictures.
 Why ballet subjects?
 Among other reasons, they were easier to sell, and Degas needed money.

-Degas painted the “Orchestra Musicians” in 1872 and revised it a few years later, enlarging it and turning the horizontal format into a vertical.
-He also overpainted parts of the initial composition.
+Degas painted the Musicians at the Orchestra in 1872 and revised it a few years later, enlarging it and turning the horizontal format into a vertical one.
+He also painted over parts of the initial composition.

 The Little Fourteen-Year-Old Dancer was not so warmly received when she first appeared.
-A nearly life-size wax figure with real hair and dressed in a cloth tutu, it provoked a strong reaction from critics who denounced the dancer as ugly.
+As a nearly life-size wax figure with real hair and dressed in a cloth tutu, it provoked a strong reaction from critics who denounced the dancer as ugly.
 Marie van Goethem, the model for the figure, was the daughter of a Belgian tailor and a laundress.
-These dancers were known as “petits rats de l’opéra,” literally “opera rats”, presumably because of their scurrying around the opera stage in tiny, fast-moving steps.
+These dancers were known as petits rats de l’opéra, literally “opera rats”, presumably because of their scurrying around the opera stage in tiny, fast-moving steps.
 But the derogatory association of the name with dirt and poverty was also intentional.
-Young, pretty, and poor, the ballet students also were potential targets of male “protectors”.
+Young, pretty, and poor, the ballet students also were potential targets of male “protectors.”